 1997 - Interview from Preservation North Carolina's Farfetched and Dear Bought: Four Architects Who Changed North Carolina."
 Produced by Mark Spano.
 Narrated by Charlie Rose.
 Also appearing: David Jackson, Charlotte V. Brown, and Frank Harmon.

 1947 - The James Ingraham Clark Residence, 2400 West 86th Terrace, Leawood KS.
-Designed by one of Matsumoto's partners, James Clark, as his own home.
+Designed with one of Matsumoto's partners, James Clark.
 The house won a Honorable Mention Award from Progressive Architecture in 1949.
 Built by Don Drummond.

-1949 - Designed with Milton Small, the J. Gregory Poole Lake House I on Carolina Lake off of Poole Road, Raleigh.
+1949 - The J. Gregory Poole Lake House I on Carolina Lake off of Poole Road, Raleigh.
+Designed with Milton Small.
 This was part of a larger Poole family farm which is now Oakwood Historical Park.
 The house in that park is their former main residence.
 When they relocated to Cowper Drive in the Hayes Barton neighborhood, this farm remained a family property.
 Gregory Poole Jr. and his father used their company earthmoving equipment to build the lake.
 The father commissioned Matsumoto and Small to design a one-bedroom, 1500 square foot house with lots of glass, sliding doors, and a flat roof.
 Gregory Jr. went to Plymouth NC and retrieved heart pine timbers from a bridge that had been demolished along with quarried Wake County stone.

 The lake and lake house was a weekend retreat for the family until the property was sold, first to a company called Dickerson, Inc and then to local developer Judd Ammons.
 Ammons developed commercial lots but the remote location of the lake house subjected it to repeated theft and vandalism, including shotgun blasts.
 Before being demolished in the early 1990's, Poole retrieved the heart pine timbers once again for reuse for a project in Wake Forest.
 Unfortunately, those timbers were later stolen.